Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

   End Select
 End Function

+' New: Jaccard similarity to measure the extent of overlap between rectangles.
+'      If you'd like to use Jaccard distance, just use `1F - Jaccard(rectA, rectB)`.
-' New: Jaccard Distance to measure the extent of overlap between rectangles Public Function JacDist(rectA As RectF, rectB As RectF) As Single If rectA.IsEmpty OrElse rectB.IsEmpty Then Return 1.0F Dim overlapArea As Single
+Public Function Jaccard(rectA As RectF, rectB As RectF) As Single If rectA.IsEmpty OrElse rectB.IsEmpty Then Return 0F Dim overlapArea As Single

   With RectF.Intersect(rectA, rectB)
-    overlapArea = If(.IsEmpty, 0.0F, .width * .height)
+    overlapArea = If(.IsEmpty, 0F, .width * .height)
   End With

   Dim areaA As Single = rectA.width * rectA.height
   Dim areaB As Single = rectB.width * rectB.height

-  Dim unionArea As Single = areaA + areaB - overlapArea If unionArea <= 0.0F Then Return 1.0F
+  Dim unionArea As Single = areaA + areaB - overlapArea Return If(unionArea <= 0F, 0F, overlapArea / unionArea)

-  Return 1.0F - (overlapArea / unionArea)
 End Function
 ```